BGR360/propagate/README.md

 # Propagate

-Error propagation tracing in Rust.
+Error return tracing in Rust.

 This crate provides `propagate::Result`, a replacement for the standard library result type that automatically tracks the propagation of error